bilus/reforms/README.md

             [sablono.core :include-macros true :as sablono]))
 ```

-Apart from `form`, these helpers have an identical interface to ones in `om-forms.core`.
+Apart from `form`, the helpers have an identical interface to ones in `om-forms.core`.

 ```clojure
 (defn signup-form-view